 Notes

-- Keep your cinnamon rolls stored in an airtight container in the fridge for up 5 days.
+- Store the rolls in an airtight container in the fridge for up to 5 days.

 Lisa A says